kevinsogo/compgen/README.md

 Replace `/path/to/` with the location of the `compgen` folder.
 Ensure that there is a trailing newline.

 Then the `$PATH` variable will be updated after logging out and then logging in again.
 (You can run `source ~/.profile` if you want to update `$PATH` in your current session.)

+**Polygon note:** Due to the way Polygon works, we have to make some hacks so that we are able to use this there. **If you want to use this for Polygon, you need to follow these rules:**

+- Any `import`, aside from builtin packages, must be of the following form: `from xxx import *`.
+(It should be an asterisk `*`.)
+It will not work otherwise.
+In addition, these import statements must be unindented.

+- If you're printing, you need to add the line `from __future__ import print_function` at the beginning of your code.
+Ideally, you don't import any other thing from `__future__`, though in some cases it would work.

+- You cannot upload any code you write directly into Polygon; you have to run the following command first: `polygonate`.
+This will generate a folder called `polygon_ready`; the files inside it can now be uploaded.